VenkataBhaskarr/Devops/README.md

  > TOP

-the top command gives the version if ps aux command but with the real time monitoring
+the top command gives the version if ps aux command but with the real time monitoring of the processes